Tailor Research

 What are the advantages and disadvantages of phone-based survey vs. digital survey?

-The advantages of digital surveys are they are less expensive, they can reach more respondents quicker, and sometimes respondents feel freer to answer questions honestly.
-Digital surveys are often better for Consumer surveys.
+Digital surveys are less expensive, can reach more respondents quicker, and sometimes respondents feel freer to answer honestly.
+They are often better for consumer surveys.

 How long should a survey take and how much do surveys cost?